-- Identification and approval of the risk management framework and controls relating to operations in the financial markets in which the Group operates. - Evaluation of the application of the Group's accounting policies. - Examination of the key controls associated with the process of measuring financial instruments. - Analysis of the integrity, accuracy and updating of the data used and of the control and management process in place with regard to existing databases.
+- Identification and approval of the risk management framework. - Evaluation of the application of the Group's accounting policies. - Examination of the key controls associated with the process of measuring financial instruments. - Analysis of the integrity, accuracy and updating of the data used and of the control and management process in place with regard to existing databases.